biothings/biothings_explorer/docs/README-writing-x-bte.md

 ### Biolink-model predicates

 Decide what biolink-model predicates to use for each combo; write that down in the list of combos.
-The [biolink-model yaml section](https://github.com/biolink/biolink-model/blob/394c3c10595ecaf3d7a24516be764c097af3d335/biolink-model.yaml#L1357) and the [visualization](https://tree-viz-biolink.herokuapp.com/predicates/2.2.13) can be helpful.
+Look at the [biolink-model](https://github.com/biolink/biolink-model/blob/master/biolink-model.yaml) predicates (pick the tag/version that BTE is on and look for the `## PREDICATES/RELATIONS` comment heading).
+The [tree visualization](https://tree-viz-biolink.herokuapp.com/predicates/2.2.13) can be helpful and its url can be modified for the tag/version of biolink-model.

 Tips: